Ilyushin Il-18

 The Ilyushin Il-18 (Илью́шин Ил-18; NATO reporting name: Coot) is a large turboprop airliner that first flew in 1957 and became one of the best known Soviet aircraft of its era.
 The Il-18 was one of the Soviet Union's principal airliners for several decades and was widely exported.
-Due to the aircraft's durability, many examples achieved over 45,000 flight hours and the type remains operational in both military and (to a lesser extent) civilian capacities.
+Due to the aircraft's durability, many examples remain operational with the Russian Air Force and Russian Navy.
 The Il-18's successor was the longer-range Ilyushin Il-62.

 Design and development

 Two Soviet aircraft shared the designation Ilyushin Il-18.
 The first Il-18 was a propeller-driven airliner of 1946 but after a year of test flights that programme was abandoned.

 In the early 1950s with a need to replace older designs and increase the size of the Soviet civil transport fleet, a Soviet Council of Ministers directive was issued on 30 December 1955 to the chief designers Kuznetsov and Ivchenko to develop new turboprop engines and to Ilyushin and Antonov to design an aircraft to use these engines.
 The two aircraft designs were developed as the Ilyushin Il-18 and the Antonov An-10 and the engine chosen was the Kuznetsov NK-4 rather than the Ivchenko AI-20.